buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Duration**: 10 minutes

 The ground in a 6-meter radius centered on a point within range twists and sprouts hard spikes and thorns.
 For the duration, the area becomes difficult terrain.
 When a creature enters or moves within the area, it takes 2d4 damage for every 1 meter it travels.
 The transformation of the ground is camouflaged to appear natural.
-Any creature that hasn't seen the area when the spell was cast must make an Awareness check against the spell's Saving Throw DC to recognize the terrain's danger before entering it.
+Any creature that hasn' \*\*t seen the area when the spell was cast must make an Awareness check against the spell' \*\*s Saving Throw DC to recognize the terrain' \*\*s danger before entering it.

 ### Spiritual Weapon